Does testosterone affect how long you last? The science of stamina

 The neurotransmitter balance

 Ejaculation is primarily a reflex controlled by the central nervous system.
 The key player here is serotonin, a neurotransmitter (chemical messenger) that helps regulate mood and nerve impulses.
-Research suggests that higher levels of serotonin in the brain generally delay ejaculation, while lower levels can speed it up.
-This is why Selective Serotonin Reuptake Inhibitors (SSRIs), commonly used for depression, are often prescribed off-label to treat premature ejaculation—they increase serotonin availability, essentially “numbing” the trigger slightly to extend duration.
+Research suggests that higher serotonin activity in the brain generally delays ejaculation, while lower activity can speed it up.
+This is why Selective Serotonin Reuptake Inhibitors (SSRIs), commonly used for depression, are often prescribed off-label to treat premature ejaculation.
+They increase serotonin availability, which can raise the threshold for triggering the reflex.

 Testosterone interacts with this system indirectly.
 Some animal studies suggest that chronic testosterone deficiency can alter serotonin receptor density, potentially lowering the threshold for ejaculation.
-However, simply adding testosterone does not universally increase serotonin.
-The delicate balance between dopamine (which promotes arousal and climax) and serotonin (which inhibits it) is the true timer of the sexual clock.
+However, simply adding testosterone does not universally increase serotonin signaling.
+The balance between dopamine (which promotes arousal and climax) and serotonin (which inhibits it) is a major driver of sexual timing.

 The erectile dysfunction loop

 One of the most common ways testosterone affects stamina is through the quality of the erection.
-Low testosterone is a well-documented cause of erectile dysfunction.
-When men suffer from mild ED, they often require intense physical stimulation to achieve an erection and constant stimulation to maintain it.
-If they stop or slow down—a common technique to delay orgasm—the erection may subside.
+Low testosterone is a well-documented contributor to erectile dysfunction.
+When men have mild ED, they often require intense physical stimulation to achieve an erection and constant stimulation to maintain it.
+If they stop or slow down, a common technique to delay orgasm, the erection may subside.

 This creates a physiological trap.
-The man learns he must stimulate quickly and continuously to stay hard, which inevitably pushes him toward the “point of no return” much faster than he intends.
-Over months or years, this conditions the body to ejaculate rapidly.
-In these cases, treating the low testosterone helps fix the ED, which removes the urgency, allowing the man to relearn a slower pace without fear of losing the erection.[3]
+The man learns he must stimulate quickly and continuously to stay hard, which pushes him toward the “point of no return” faster than intended.
+Over months or years, this can condition the body toward rapid ejaculation.
+In these cases, treating low testosterone can improve ED and reduce urgency, allowing a man to practice control strategies more effectively.
+Jannini et al. (2005) describe this clinical overlap between ejaculatory and erectile dysfunction.[3]

 Prostate inflammation and hormones

 Another biological factor is the prostate gland itself.
 Prostatitis (inflammation of the prostate) and Chronic Pelvic Pain Syndrome are significant risk factors for premature ejaculation.
-The prostate is highly sensitive to hormonal fluctuations.
-While testosterone fuels prostate growth, an imbalance in estrogen and testosterone ratios in older men can contribute to inflammation.
+The prostate is androgen-responsive tissue, but the direct role of sex hormones in driving prostatic inflammation is not fully settled.

-When the prostate is inflamed, the nerves surrounding the ejaculatory ducts become hypersensitive.
-This lowers the physical threshold for orgasm, meaning it takes less stimulation to trigger the reflex.
-In this specific context, managing hormonal health alongside prostate therapy can improve stamina.
+When the prostate is inflamed, the nerves surrounding the ejaculatory ducts can become hypersensitive.
+This lowers the physical threshold for orgasm, meaning it can take less stimulation to trigger the reflex.
+In this context, evaluating and treating pelvic or prostate symptoms can improve stamina.

 Conditions linked to it

 Ejaculating sooner than desired is rarely an isolated issue.
-It is often a signal flare for other underlying conditions, ranging from hormonal imbalances to psychological stressors.
+It is often a signal flare for other underlying conditions, ranging from hormonal issues to inflammation and psychological stress.

-Premature Ejaculation (PE): This is categorized into two types.
+• Premature Ejaculation (PE): This is categorized into two types.
 Lifelong PE is present from the first sexual encounter and is likely genetic or neurobiological.
 Acquired PE develops later in life after a period of normal function.
-Acquired PE is the type most commonly linked to health changes like low testosterone, thyroid issues, or prostate infection.[4]
+According to the ISSM ad hoc committee report (Serefoglu et al., 2014), acquired PE is the type more often linked to health changes like ED, thyroid disease, or urogenital infection or inflammation.[4]

-Hypogonadism (Low Testosterone): As discussed, low T is frequently comorbid with sexual dysfunction.
-While it is more strongly linked to low libido and ED, the anxiety resulting from poor sexual performance can trigger acquired PE.
+• Hypogonadism (Low Testosterone): Low testosterone is frequently comorbid with sexual dysfunction.
+While it is more strongly linked to low libido and ED, the anxiety and rushing pattern that can follow erection instability may contribute to acquired PE.

-Metabolic Syndrome: High blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol levels make up this syndrome.
-It damages blood vessels and nerves, impairing sexual function.
-Men with metabolic syndrome often have lower testosterone levels, creating a compounded issue of poor blood flow and hormonal deficiency.
+• Metabolic Syndrome: High blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol levels make up this syndrome.
+It can damage blood vessels and nerves, impairing sexual function.
+Men with metabolic syndrome often have lower testosterone levels, creating a compounded issue of poor blood flow and reduced androgen signaling.

-Hyperthyroidism: An overactive thyroid speeds up many bodily processes.
+• Hyperthyroidism: An overactive thyroid speeds up many bodily processes.
 Studies have shown a strong correlation between high thyroid hormone levels and premature ejaculation.
-Conversely, treating the thyroid condition often resolves the stamina issue.
+Treating the thyroid condition can improve stamina in some men.

 Symptoms and signals

-• Time to ejaculation: While the average is 5–7 minutes, clinical PE is often defined as ejaculation occurring within one minute of penetration (for lifelong PE) or typically less than three minutes (for acquired PE).
+• Time to ejaculation: While the average is about 5 to 7 minutes, clinical PE is often defined as ejaculation occurring within one minute of penetration (for lifelong PE) or typically less than three minutes (for acquired PE).

 • Inability to delay: This is the hallmark symptom.
-It is the feeling that you have absolutely no control over the reflex; once stimulation starts, the countdown is automatic and unstoppable.
+It is the feeling that you have little to no control over the reflex once stimulation starts.

 • Negative emotional impact: You feel frustrated, anxious, or depressed about sex.
 You might start avoiding intimacy altogether to prevent embarrassment.

-• Erectile difficulty: You notice your erection fading immediately after ejaculation (which is normal) or struggling to maintain firmness prior to the moment of release (which suggests ED).
+• Erectile difficulty: You notice struggling to maintain firmness prior to the moment of release (which suggests ED), or you rely on intense, constant stimulation to stay hard.

 • Physical hypersensitivity: The head of the penis feels uncomfortably sensitive, where even light touch triggers a strong urge to ejaculate.